If I say Astra, what comes to mind?

 The #Astra theme can work for novice site creators and more experienced users.
 It’s up to you to see if you like it or not!

 In the end, I find Astra a very pleasant theme to use.
 It’s true that it is:

 - Lightning fast

 Nevertheless, in the same category, and even if it remains very subjective, I prefer GeneratePress, which I found even more accessible and simple to use, although with fewer options.

 But in the end, the two themes are really very similar in terms of quality.

-To get Astra, go to the official website via the button below (aff).
+To get Astra, go to the official website via the button below:

 From now on, it’s up to you.
-I would very much like to hear your point of view.
+I would very much like to hear your opinion.